ManuelFay/llm-data-hub/dataset_construction/README.md

 - 20 % code, 20 % french, 60 % english
 - 20 % code, 40 % french, 40 % english
 - 20 % code, 60 % french, 20 % english
-- Custom tokenizer: 20 % code, 40 % french, 40 % english --> might be very interesting to show french gets fucked by ML tokenizers
+- Custom tokenizer: 20 % code, 40 % french, 40 % english --> might be very interesting to show french gets fucked by ML tokenizers fitted on an english centric corpus

 Checkpoints at 500M, 1B, 5B, 10B, 20B, (50B ?)
 - Cooldown procedure might be interesting to run on the checkpoints (faster linear decay for last 5% of training).